Prag8855/aab/content/guides/housing-scams.md

 In Germany, people pay their rent by [SEPA transfer](/glossary/SEPA-%C3%9Cberweisung).
 Never send money by Western Union or other payment services.[^8] If you pay with cash, ask for a receipt.
 Use [Wise](/out/transferwise) to transfer money from another country.
 You have until the day you [move in](/guides/moving-in) to pay the rent and the deposit, so you can also come to Germany, [open a bank account](/guides/german-banks-no-address), then pay your rent.

-### Use common sense

-If the rent is too low, it's probably a scam.[^9] There are no cheap furnished apartments in the centre.
-If it's too easy to get the apartment, it's probably a scam.

-### Look at the account age
+### Know the signs

-Scammers often use a new account to publish apartment listings.
-If the account is only a few days old, be careful.
+Housing scams have a few tell-tale signs:[^26]

+- The apartment is too good to be true[^9]
+- It's too easy to get the apartment
+- Landlord in another country
+- Foreign IBAN or unusual payment method
+- False phone number
+- Names don't match[^27]
+- New account

 ### Use Google

 Search the landlord's name and [[IBAN]] on Google.
-You can also search for parts of their messages on Google.[^10] If they are a scammer, you might find some warnings online, or identical ads with different photos.
-If the IBAN does not start with "DE", be careful.
+You can also search for parts of their messages on Google.[^10] See if the contact information is the same as on their website.
+If they are a scammer, you might find some warnings online, or identical ads with different photos.

 ### Use Google Street View